Data keeping and reporting

 Annual reports: this data must be reported within 28 days of the end of each financial year.

-Ad hoc reporting: all other kept data must be reported within 28 days of a written request from TMR.
+Ad hoc reporting: all other kept data must be reported within 28 days of a written request from the Department of Transport and Main Roads.

 Note: the data required in each report are different.